art-media-platform/amp-sdk-go/README.md

 **AMP** ("**_art.media.platform_**") is an SDK for building community oriented 3D asset management solutions.
 The SDK is multi-platform, and media-centric.
 It can have infrastructure both plug in their own assets and embeds, as well share it with other artists and networks using the SDK.

-The amp has been integrated with clients in [Unity](https://unreal.com) and [Unreal](https://unreal.com), this is done by embedding the powered by the embedded [Golang](https://golang.org) dynamic runtime library created by this SDK (specified by this repo).
+The AMP SDK has been integrated with clients in [Unity](https://unreal.com) and [Unreal](https://unreal.com), this is done by embedding the powered by the embedded [Golang](https://golang.org) dynamic runtime library created by this SDK (specified by this repo).

 Having the embed be written in **Go** allows developers to you to publish a native app on Windows, Mac, Linux, Android, iOS, and most AR / VR headsets.